risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 +---------------+-------+
 ```

-2. If it is `OFF`, configure your MySQL server configuration file (my.cnf) with the following properties described in the table below.
+2. If it is `OFF`, configure your MySQL server configuration file, my.cnf, with the following properties described below.
 Restart your MySQL server to let the configurations take effect.

 ```terminal
 server-id         = 223344